QuiteAFancyEmerald/Holy-Unblocker/README.md

 As stated previously, Holy Unblocker is hosted locally with Alloy.
 ## More Information
 This project uses Alloy Proxy, Node Unblocker and Powermouse which are linked below.
-Credits also given to Titanium Network and all its developers as this project would not be possible without them.
+Credits also given to Titanium Network and all it's developers as this project would not be possible without them.
 View the official website for more detail. :)

 - https://github.com/titaniumnetwork-dev/
 - https://github.com/titaniumnetwork-dev/alloyproxy